 While respondent's argument is not without some merit, it ignores the "income sharing" portion of the above statement of legislative purpose.
 In the instant case, appellant shared his income with his children to the extent that he provided more than half of their support during the calendar year and paid for more than one-half of the expenses necessary to maintain his household.
 Ironically, even though the appellant also shared his income with his ex-spouse during the first three months of 1992, respondent would impose an even more egregious tax burden on the appellant than would result if the ex-spouse never resided in the same household.6 Such a conclusion makes little sense in light of the stated purpose of the law.
-For that reason, we believe that appellant and similarly situated taxpayers merit some relief from respondent's interpretation of the head of household statutes.
+For that reason, we believe that appellant, as well as similarly situated taxpayers seeking to qualify under section 2(b), merit some relief from respondent's interpretation of the head of household statutes.